'It’s just crazy to think they’re still here': The country's most premature twins to beat the odds turn 11

-Country's smallest twins to survive born 17 weeks premature from Hartlepool celebrate milestone birthday
+Battling Hartlepool twins born 17 weeks premature on different days celebrate milestone birthday

 The battling siblings – who were the most premature set of twins in the country to survive – are now celebrating turning 11.